dobleub/nestjs-logger-challenge/README.md

 We must to store these logs centrally.
 So, the storage way lets us choose one of more strategies according our needs.

-Your mission, if you decide to accept it... is get some statistical data about the tournaments and the teams.
+Your mission, if you decide to accept it...

 #### Challenges